searchspring/snap/docs/TEMPLATES_CONFIG.md

 `component` - The template component name to render in the target selector

 `resultComponent` - The result component name that will be rendered within the target template component if that template utilizes a result component.
-See [Registering additional components]() above for defining alternative result components.

 `theme` - The theme name that this template will use.
-See [Templates Theming]() above for defining themes.

 #### Search